-Resources on SOLUTION Discover are divided into sections.
+Resources on Solution Discover are divided into sections.
 At the time of writing this e-book, the sections are: (1) Games, (2) Featured App, and (3) Student-Focused News.
-The following are some resources that you can find in SOLUTION Discover.
+The following are some resources that you can find in Solution Discover.

-A collection of socio-emotional learning activities:
+• A collection of socio-emotional learning activities.

-Mindfulness activities on the app Happy Not Perfect.
+Mindfulness activities on the app titled Happy Not Perfect.

-Educational games such as Firewords and JumpStart Academy.
+• Educational games such as Firewords and JumpStart Academy.

-• News videos from NexxGen News.
+News videos from NexxGen News.

-Now, go ahead and explore what Solution Discover has in store for you.
-Simply follow the step-by-step guide on how to access resources on Solution Discover.
+Now, go ahead and explore what SOLUTION Discover has in store for you.
+Simply follow the step-by-step guide on how to access resources on SOLUTION Discover.

-1. Open the Edmodo app on your phone.
-Tap on S Discover at the bottom panel of the page.
-Doing so will take you to the S Discover page.
+1. Open the Edmodo app on your Windows device.
+Click on Discover at the top of the page.
+Doing so will take you to the Discover page.

-2. When you find an app that you find interesting, you may tap on the app name to open the app page where you can check out more details about it.

-3. Apps and other resources that you find in SOLUTION Discover can easily be shared with your students and colleagues.
-First, tap on ••• to the right of the app name to show a list of options.
-From the list tap on Share to a Class or Group.
+2. When you find an app that you find interesting, click on it to see a preview of its features.
+Apps and other resources that you find in Discover can easily be shared with your students or colleagues.
+Simply hover over the app on the Discover page to reveal the Share button.
+Click on the Share button to forward the app to your students.

-4. Choose the class(es) and/or group(s) with which you want to share the resource that you found by tapping on the respective check boxes to the right of the group names.
-When you are done, tap Done on the upper-right corner of the page.
+3. Select the class(es) and/or group(s) with which you want to share the resource that you found by clicking on the Send to... field.

-5. The resource will be shared as a post with the classes or groups that you selected.
 You can choose to add a message before sharing the resource.
-On the Share post page, type your message in the Say something about this post field.
-Once done, tap on Share at the upper-right corner of the page.
+On the Share post page, type your message in the Say something about this app... field.
+Once done, click on Share to send the message.

-6. Congratulations!
-You have explored S Discover and learned how to share a resource from S Discover with your class or group.
+4. Congratulations!
+You have explored S Discover and learned how to share a resource from Discover with your class or group.